“But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.” Luke 22:32

 Peter begins his first epistle with twelve verses of God’s salvific hope, which arguably are among the richest in the entire New Testament (1 Pet.
 1-12).
 The theology section of the epistle is succinct, profound, and encourages its reader of God’s guaranteed and everlasting salvation.
 With that hope-filled promise, Peter then instructs believers in Christ how to live in a hostile and volatile environment with much suffering.
 He not only encouraged believers scattered from Jerusalem due to castigation, but in all parts of the world where Christians were undergoing trials.
 (1 Pet.
 5:9).

-In fact, for two thousand years Christians have received hope, comfort and assurance as they read Peter’s first epistle.
-Not only are there extraordinary examples of Peter’s restoration found in the book of Acts, but also conveyed through his epistles: “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.
+For two thousand years Christians have referred to Peter’s epistles for hope, comfort, assurance, and encouragement amid suffering, persecution; all forms of evil men would afflict upon them.
+Therefore, not only are there extraordinary examples of Peter’s restoration found in the book of Acts, but also conveyed through his epistles: “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.
 To Him be the glory and the dominion forever and ever.
 Amen.”
 (1 Pet.
 5:10-11).